benspector-mls/f23-2-3-0-todo-app-example/README.md

 </details><br>

+**Test**

+Remember to test out your functionality!
+See if you updating and deleting todos persists in `localStorage` by closing and re-opening the tab.
+You should see the changes you make persist.

 ## Configure Vite for Deployment on Github Pages

 **Objective(s)**: Prepare for deployment and build the production version of the app.